Malak47/OOP_2/README.md

 - __fileNames:__ An array of strings containing the names of the text files.

+It returns the total number of lines in all the text files.

 #### Method 3: getNumOfLinesThreads

 This method returns the total number of lines in all the text files specified by the 'fileNames' array, using multiple threads.
 It takes the following argument:

 - __fileNames:__ An array of strings containing the names of the text files.

+It returns the total number of lines in all the text files.

 #### Method 4: getNumOfLinesThreadPool

 This method returns the total number of lines in all the text files specified by the 'fileNames' array, using a thread pool.
 It takes the following argument:

 - __fileNames:__ An array of strings containing the names of the text files.

+It returns the total number of lines in all the text files.

 #### Method 5: generatesRandoms